 Here, learn how to tell if you snore in the first place, and how to get through the night quietly and peacefully.

-Snoring affects half of the population, and 25 percent of adults are habitual snorers, many of whom don't even know it unless their partner tells them (or, you know, slaps them).
-And while it's tempting to think snoring is no big deal, that's not always the case.
-In addition to being supremely annoying and disruptive to you and anyone you share a bed with, loud snoring on a regular basis can be (about 50 percent of the time) a symptom of obstructive sleep apnea, a condition in which muscles in the back of the throat fail to keep the airway open, resulting in brief but repeated interruptions in breathing.
+Snoring affects half of the population, and 25 percent of adults are habitual snorers—many of whom don't even know it unless their partner tells them (or, you know, slaps them).

+While it's tempting to think snoring is no big deal, that's not always the case.
+In addition to being annoying and disruptive to you and anyone you share a bed with, loud snoring on a regular basis can be (about 50 percent of the time) a symptom of obstructive sleep apnea, a condition in which muscles in the back of the throat fail to keep the airway open, resulting in brief but repeated interruptions in breathing.